Andrew-Chen-Wang/github-wiki-action/README.md

 You must have a single wiki page available from the beginning.
 It can be blank, but there must be at least one page that exists.
 You must also have a directory where all your wiki files will be located (the default directory is "wiki/").
+To include the mandatory homepage, have a file in your wiki/ directory called Home.md or with any other extension (e.g. rst).

 ```yaml
 name: Deploy Wiki